• Skip to primary navigation

 • Ice: If you live near a Sonic, go get a bag of ice from them.
 It's the best!

-How to Brine a Turkey for Thanksgiving
+How to Brine a Turkey (Step-by-Step)

 Make the Brine